simonverret/simonverret.github.io/_posts/2018-10-17-amateur-intro-to-rnn.md

 mathjax: true
 ---

 I write this post to share <a href="https://www.dropbox.com/s/c4ugc9lxbklhcot/181016_verret_introRNN_crmq.pdf?dl=0">the slides of my talk</a> on recurrent neural network (RNN), as presented on October 16, 2018, at the Université de Sherbrooke.
-As I am not an expert on this subject, so I encourage you to consult better resources available on the web:
+I am not an expert on this subject, so I encourage you to consult better resources available on the web:

 <ul>
 <li><a href = "https://ivado.ca/formations/ecole-ivado-mila-apprentissage-profond/">